jwodder/versioningit/docs/configuration.rst

 .. topic:: A note on Git version requirements

-    - The ``%(describe)s`` placeholder was only added to Git in version 2.32.0, and so a Git repository archive must be created using at least that version in order to be installable with this method.
-Fortunately, GitHub repository ZIP downloads support ``%(describe)``, and so :command:`pip`-installing a "git-archive"-using project from a URL of the form ``https://github.com/$OWNER/$REPO/archive/$BRANCH.zip`` will work.
+    - The ``%(describe)s`` placeholder was only added to Git in version 2.32.0, and the "tags" option was added in Git 2.35.0.
+A Git repository archive must be created with a Git of the appropriate minimum version in order to be installable with this method.

-    - The ``%(describe)s`` placeholder only gained support for the "tags" option in Git 2.35.0, and so, if this option is included in the ``describe-subst`` parameter, that Git version or higher will be required when creating a repository archive in order for the result to be installable.
-Unfortunately, as of 2022-02-05, GitHub repository Zips do not support this option.
+      Fortunately, GitHub repository ZIP downloads currently support both ``%(describe)`` and ``%(describe:tags)``, and so
+      :command:`pip`-installing a "git-archive"-using project from a URL of the form ``https://github.com/$OWNER/$REPO/archive/$BRANCH.zip`` will work.

     - When installing from a Git repository rather than an archive, the "git-archive" method parses the ``describe-subst`` parameter into the